Potty Training Boys in only 3 Days – Tips, Tales and Takes

 I leave you with this question.
 It’s been almost a decade since my tale of potty training, yet there always seems to be signs of boys missing the bowl.

 Could I have done better?
-Could I have instilled a greater importance on aim?
+Could I have instilled a greater importance on the aim?
 I guess in another life.

 The end.